Radlett Wire

 • You should also bookmark Sir Oliver’s entry in the register of members’ interests on the House of Commons web site.
 You’ll notice a fair number of gifts, mostly seats at the opera and at sporting events.
 No trainers, though.

-• You’ll also notice that the members’ interests data is presented in an essentially un-searchable form with no analysis or comparison functions at all.
-Most government and Parliamentary data is presented in a very accessible format these days, as an aspect of the commitment to open data and transparency.
+• There’s a function within the British civil service called The Government Digital Service that’s won praise around the world for its work in making government information easily accessible.
+As a result, information published by the UK government, Parliament and other public bodies is mostly presented in very user-friendly and open ways.
+Not all of it, though.
+If you’ve ever searched it, you’ll have noticed that the Parliamentary register of interests is presented in an essentially un-searchable form with no analysis or comparison functions (the same goes for the record of MPs’ expenses, for some reason).
+It’s not in a database and it’s extremely hard to compare one MP with another or one year with another.
+It’s almost as if it’s been hidden.
 We can’t think why the MPs would want information about their gifts and outside jobs to be quite so awkward and inaccessible.
 The brilliant people at MySociety have recenly begun to publish the members’ interests data in various useful formats, though.
 There’s a spreadsheet you can download.

 -1 MIN